-You’ll need a car to get around Yellowstone anyway so it really isn’t that much extra hassle to drive a few extra miles each way.
-You’ll be rewarded with affordable room rates, cheap restaurants and secluded spaces.
+You’ll need a car to get around Yellowstone anyway, so it really isn’t that much extra hassle to drive a few extra miles.
+You’ll be rewarded with affordable room rates, cheap restaurants, and secluded spaces.

-Still some areas are more expensive than others.
-West Yellowstone is the most popular destination – especially for those without a car since there are lots of tour operators in the town.

-This makes it one of the more expensive places to stay.
+Still, some areas are more expensive than others.
+West Yellowstone is the most popular destination – especially for those without a car since there are lots of tour operators in the town; this makes it one of the more expensive places to stay.

 So where should you stay near Yellowstone National Park on a budget?

 Whilst there aren’t many attractions in the town itself, it is particularly popular with those focused on checking out the attractions in the north of the park.
 Mammoth Hot Springs is on the road into the park – and should be the first stop on your itinerary.

 Gardiner has maintained an Old West atmosphere to this day and is known for friendly locals.
 There’s plenty of wildlife in the area, meaning you don’t even have to venture into the park.
 This can save you from a visit into Yellowstone National Park itself – which charges per entry.

 The Yellowstone River runs right by the town and offers some great hikes in its own right.
 Whilst the restaurants are mostly locally owned, they offer a surprising variety of cuisines.
 In many ways, Gardiner just feels like the park itself but without the extortionate costs and massive crowds.

 As you can tell, the northern end of the park tends to be the cheapest.
 Cooke City is also across the border along the road in Montana – but on the eastern side.
 In many ways, it offers much the same as Gardiner, but it’s a little bit bigger with more shops and restaurants on offer.